 The Greater Manchester (GM) School Games network is made up of 22 School Games Organisers (SGOs) representing all ten boroughs of Greater Manchester.
 Collectively the network aims to inspire children & young people to have the confidence, competence and knowledge to reach their potential to live a healthy and physically active life.

-The Greater Manchester School Games network have been working together in response to Government guidelines around COVID 19 to put in place their School Games offer for the academic year 2020-2021.
+The GM School Games network have been working together in response to Government guidelines around Covid-19 to put in place their School Games offer for the academic year 2020-2021.

-The network hope to use this situation as a positive to focus on driving up participation, increasing fundamental movement skills and preparing young people in Greater Manchester’s for a lifelong love of physical activity.
+The network hope to use this situation as a positive to focus on increasing participation and fundamental movement skills whilst preparing young people for a lifelong love of physical activity.

-Regular updates from each borough can be found via their websites on the right hand side of this page.
+Regular updates from each borough can be found via their websites, linked to from this page.

 To find out more about your local School Games offer or for more information about how events are run in your area please visit the borough-specific websites listed here.

 We would love to see how you are being active and moving at home or whilst still in school, please share your pictures or videos with us (if you have permission from parents) on Twitter, Instagram and Facebook.
 Use the hashtags #BackToSchoolGames #GMSchoolGames and #KeepGMMoving and don't forget to tag your borough.
 The information to tag them is within the image below.

 As part of the national effort to support our young people to stay active during Covid-19 a number of partners directly linked to the School Games have released a series of resources to help continue with their support for the School Games programme.
 These come directly from the School Games and include resources from a number of National Governing Bodies.